 1. Food as Love

-The first thing I realized was how much food was synonymous with love in my world.
+The first thing I realized is how much food was synonymous with love in my world.
 To eat was to be kind and to take care of myself.
 Food was a form of reward.
 This was how my parents expressed their love for me when I was young.
-Since young, my parents, especially my mom, would buy all sorts of food and snacks home, as a display for their affection.
-I remember they would buy an item from each food stall every Sat, just so me and my brother could have our pick of what we wanted.
+Since young, my parents, especially my mom, would buy all sorts of food and snacks home as a display of their affection.
+I remember they would buy an item from each food stall every Sat, just so my brother and I could have our pick of what we wanted.

 2. Eating to Express Love; Feeling Obligated to Eat

 During the fast, it occurred to me that it was okay not to eat them at all.
-I saw my parents buying/cooking new food every day for the family (that I ideally don’t want to eat but would have eaten normally), of which the leftovers would get thrown away the next day.
+I saw my parents buying/cooking new food every day for the family (that I ideally don’t want to eat but would have eaten normally), after which the leftovers would get thrown away the next day.
 And guess what?
 The world didn’t end and life continued as normal, much to my surprise.
-They continued to buy/cook new food the next day, of which leftovers would again get thrown away.
+They continued to buy/cook new food the next day, after which leftovers would again get thrown away.
 This continued every day for the 21 days.